 This will be a pioneering crewed spaceflight for the Artemis Program, taking humans further than they've ever been in space.

 After being launched into space by the SLS rocket, the four-person crew will fly the Orion module 8889 km beyond the Moon, complete a lunar flyby and return to Earth.
 The mission will take between eight to ten days and collect valuable flight test data.

-The third mission to the Moon is set to be the first Moon landing since Apollo 17 in 1972, and aims to put the first woman astronaut on the Moon.
+The third mission to the Moon is set to be the first Moon landing since Apollo 17 in 1972.

 Building on the Artemis 2 mission, four astronauts aboard the Orion module will dock with the Lunar Gateway and remain in space for 30 days.
 The human landing system will then take two astronauts down to the Moon's South Pole, a region previously unvisited by humans.
 The astronauts are expected to spend a week exploring the surface and perform a variety of scientific studies, including sampling water ice - first detected on the Moon in 1971.

 Artemis 4,5,6 and more?

 NASA are currently focusing their attentions on Artemis missions 1 to 3.
 If these prove successful, NASA has ambitions for further crewed missions on an annual basis.
 One expectation is for future astronauts to begin establishing a base on the surface of the Moon, with a view to eventually using the satellite as a staging post on the journey to Mars.